Dog Food for Pregnant Dogs

 Fading Puppy Syndrome

-Growing puppies who don’t get their nutritional needs met through nursing due to their mother’s poor health can appear weak and lethargic and may struggle to eat or nurse.
+Growing puppies who don’t get their nutritional needs met through nursing due to their mother’s poor health can appear weak and lethargic.
+They may struggle to eat or nurse.
 They might also display poor coordination and have trouble gaining weight or muscle.
 Unfortunately, when conditions like this persist, puppies can die unexpectedly.

 Stillbirth